 MEDICAL RECORDS COPYING:

 Your Center for Multisystem Disease records are available on our patient portal.
 Laboratory and other study results can be obtained from the testing facility.
 We follow the National Organization of Social Security Claimants’ Representatives (NOSSCR) guidelines for the state of Colorado for fees charged if you request we copy your medical records.
-These guidelines were last updated in April, 2018.
-Colorado Revised Statutes § 25-1- 801.
+These guidelines (Colorado Revised Statutes § 25-1- 80) were last updated in April 2018.
 A fee is determined in accordance with HIPAA.
-“Reasonable fees” are defined as $18.53 for the first 10 pages, 85¢ per page for the next 30 pages, and 57¢ per page for each additional page.
+“Reasonable fees” are currently defined as $18.53 for the first 10 pages, 85¢ per page for the next 30 pages, and 57¢ per page for each additional page.
 These costs do not apply to medical records that are stored on microfilm, which cost $1.50 per page, or radiographic studies, which cost the actual cost of reproduction for each radiograph copy.
 Additionally, the medical provider may charge the actual postage and electronic media costs, if applicable, and any applicable taxes as well as a $10 fee for certification of the medical records, if requested.